Thibaut-Delattre/NuclearReactor/README.md

 - Volume of fuel, moderator and control roads.
 The sum of this volumes have to be lower than the core reactor volume, otherwise the model is not good...
 - Fuel consumption (with production of fission products and minor actinide).
 It permits to see the exact composition of the fuel at any moment.
 - Fission reactions rate.
 It allows to compare fissions reaction rate of all isotopes.
 - Burnup.
-This is the thermal energy produced by unity of initial fuel mass.
+This is the thermal energy produced per unit of initial fuel mass.
 - Thermal and electrical power of the reactor.